hindutva/hindutva.github.io/content/main/books/chapekar_autobio.md

 and the marriage was celebrated with great pomp.
 We did not at all approve of this match.
 Both Bhat and Gadgil are related to us, but as they are reformers and as they contravene the precepts of the Dharma Sastras, they have incurred our bitter hostility.
-We had taken a vow to treat even our father as our enemy if he infringed the Shastras.
-We were invited to dine and to a pan-supari (on the occasion) by both the above persons, but I alone out of the 976male members of our family attended the pan-supari.
+We had taken a vow to treat even our father as our enemy if he infringed the Shastras.+++(5)+++ We were invited to dine and to a pan-supari (on the occasion) by both the above persons, but I alone out of the male members of our family attended the pan-supari.
 I did so, thinking that if I went there I would have an opportunity of personally witnessing their irreligious conduct and thus of satisfying myself about the matter.
 I did not attend their dinner party, as I looked down upon them as Dheds.

+The day
-The day of the varat procession at last arrived, when, thinking that it would be a disgrace if that procession connected . with an irreligious marriage paraded through the city with eclat and without any hitch, in the face of religious enthusiasts (like ourselves) we determined to obstruct it anyhow and sent word round to all our companions that it was to be attacked that night.
+of the varat procession at last arrived, when, thinking that it would be a disgrace if that procession connected . with an irreligious marriage paraded through the city with eclan and without any hitch, in the face of religious enthusiasts (like ourselves) we determined to obstruct it anyhow and sent word round to all our companions that it was to be attacked that night.
 We conjectured that the procession being a large one would pass through the main street, and therefore we inspected the road passing